-ratio required by the contract.
+not performed according to a method required by the contract.

-- Insufficient QA/QC data Supporting data received from the contract analytical laboratory were insufficient to allow validation of results. - Incorrect minimum detection limit (MDL) - The contract analytical laboratory reported extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used.
+- Poor recovery The compounds or radioisotopes added to the sample before laboratory processing were not recovered at the recovery ratio required by the contract. - Insufficient QA/QC data Supporting data received from the contract analytical laboratory were insufficient to allow validation of results.

+- Incorrect minimum detection limit (MDL) The contract analytical laboratory reported extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used. - Invalid chain-of-custody There was a failure to maintain proper custody of samples, as documented on COC forms.